aplteam/MarkAPL/Docs/MarkAPL.md

 #### outputFilename

-Note that this is relevant only for APL Programmers.
+Note that this is relevant only to APL Programmers.

 Defaults to an empty vector.
-If specified the HTML will be written to this file by the `MarkDown2HTML` method; refer to the "MarkAPL for prorgammers" document for details.
+If specified the HTML will be written to this file by the `MarkDown2HTML` method; refer to the "MarkAPL for progammers" document for details.

 Note that in case [`createFullHtmlPage`](#) is not a Boolean but `¯1` (that's the default value which stands for "undefined") then the setting of `outputFilename` defines what is created from the Markdown: